Ride Your Waves of Cravings Like a Pro

 Cravings come like waves in the ocean – nothing can stop them.

-The RAIN technique approach can help you learn first to reduce and then eliminate your compulsive desire to eat something sweet.
-The goal is to use it every time you catch yourself having a craving.
+The RAIN technique can help you learn to first reduce and then eliminate your compulsive desire to eat something sweet.

 R